aomlomics/protocols/markdown/protocol_extractdna_sterivex_kingfisher.md

 ### Summary

-This protocol is used for DNA extraction of sea water eDNA samples from sterivex filters using contents of ZymoBIOMICS 96 Magbead DNA Kit and a KingFisher.
+This protocol is used for DNA extraction of sea water eDNA samples from sterivex filters using contents of a {{nucl_acid_ext_kit}} and a KingFisher Flex robot.
 Optional use of Opentrons OT-2 Robot to prepare plates for KingFisher.
-This protocol is used by the OMICS lab group of NOAA's AOML.
+This protocol is used by the Molecular and Computational Biodiversity group of NOAA's AOML.

 ### Method description and rationale